trumanw/hnbeye/README.md

 # Step

 The `yarn` and `npm` are required, here is the list of the installation manual:

  - node >=v15.5.0 (includes npm >=7.4.0): https://nodejs.org/en/download/current/
  - yarn >=1.22.10: https://classic.yarnpkg.com/en/docs/install/#mac-stable

+After installation of `npm` and `yarn`, you can launch the demo through commands below:

 ```
 yarn